awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 1. On the **Choose VPC and subnets** page, provide the following information:
 **VPC**
 Choose the VPC for the directory\.
 You can locate the directory and the DB instance in different VPCs, but if you do so, make sure to enable cross\-VPC traffic\.
-For more information, see [Step 4: Enable Cross\-VPC Traffic Between the Directory and the DB Instance](#USER_SQLServerWinAuth.SettingUp.VPC-Peering)\.
+For more information, see [Step 4: Enable cross\-VPC traffic between the directory and the DB instance](#USER_SQLServerWinAuth.SettingUp.VPC-Peering)\.
 **Subnets**
 Choose the subnets for the directory servers\.
 The two subnets must be in different Availability Zones\.